 "In 2006 President of Somaliland Dahir Riyale Kahin postponed elections for the parliament's House of Elders and initiated a process to extend the mandate of the unelected upper house, or Guurti, for four years.
 On April 10, presidential and local elections scheduled for July and August were again postponed, this time by the Guurti.
 As in 2006, opposition parties again declared the process illegal.
 The Guurti decided to extend President Riyale's term in office for an additional year.
 Subsequent to international mediation the stakeholders agreed to a new electoral timetable and a national voter registration process where each Somaliland citizen would also receive a national ID card.
 By year's end the registration process had concluded successfully in most of Somaliland's regions.
-During the year it was reported that presidential elections."
+During the year it was reported that presidential elections were scheduled for April 6, 2009, and were to be followed by local elections."
 [2a] (Elections and Political Participation)